 The Dermatology Association of America officially recommends that "rogaine 5% (the Upjohn brand of minoxidil) should be used in cases of chronic telogen effluvium".

-Not everyone agrees with this recommendation for a number of reasons.
+Not everyone agrees with this recommendation for several reasons.
 Some hair loss specialists have concerns about a 5% formulation of rogaine.

-The concern is that the 5% formula may cause ultimate long term systemic problems for the body.
-Some experts are concerned because there has not been enough long term history to really know what happens when a high dose of rogaine is used for more than short periods of time.
+The concern is that the 5% formula may cause ultimate long-term systemic problems for the body.
+Some experts are concerned because there has not been enough long-term history to know when a high dose of rogaine is used for more than short periods.

 Do you have to take rogaine forever once you start?

-There is a lot of disagreement about this topic but many experts believe that using rogaine for 6-12 months will help to resolve chronic TE and allow normal hair growth resumption.
+There is a lot of disagreement about this topic, but many experts believe that using rogaine for 6-12 months will help to resolve chronic TE and allow expected hair growth resumption.

 The manufacturer of rogaine disagrees.
-In some literature Upjohn suggests that rogaine must be taken for life once the treatment is started.
-While this may be true for some hair loss conditions, this not seem to be the case for most people with TE.
+In some literature, Upjohn suggests that rogaine must be taken for life once the treatment is started.
+While this may be true for some hair loss conditions, this does not seem to be the case for most people with TE.

 There are other known problems with Rogaine.
 Some people report that it can cause anything from mild to extreme itchiness.

-It can also be messy, causing adjacent sections of hair to appear greasy and/or oily.
+It can also be messy, causing adjacent sections of hair to appear greasy and oily.

 Prevention Is The Best Medicine